 Related: Photos: Ogden elementary school celebrates graduating Kindergartners

 American Heritage School in American Fork only had a graduating class of 59 students and a large outdoor stadium.
-Due to small graduating class, on Tuesday May 26th American Heritage proceeded with their graduation exercises with only the graduates, parents, and staff , while adhering to social distancing protocols.
+Due to the small graduating class, on Tuesday, May 26th American Heritage proceeded with their graduation exercises with only the graduates, parents, and staff while adhering to social distancing protocols.

 The commencement address was given by Elder Craig A. Cardon, a General Authority Seventy (emeritus) of The Church of Jesus Christ of Latter-day Saints.
 Cardon and his wife, Deborah, have grandchildren who attend American Heritage School.